 Certain medications are thought to be linked to compulsive and impulsive behaviour, in particular dopamine agonists and, in some cases, levodopa.
 It is estimated that 17% of people taking dopamine agonists experience some degree of compulsive or impulsive behaviour whilst approximately 7% of people taking levodopa and other types of medication are affected1.
 The mechanism between medication and changes in behaviour is not yet clear and is likely to vary as individuals each respond differently to a particular medication.
 However, stimulation of D3 receptor sites, as witnessed in other psychiatric disorders, might be one explanation as its involvement in mediating the incentive motivational effects of other drugs is recognised.

 A 2009 study2 found that over 18% of participants taking dopamine agonists developed compulsive gambling or hypersexuality.
 Those who were not taking these medications or who had only low doses of agonists, or took carbidopa/levodopa alone, did not develop this behaviour.
 To confirm the link between dopamine agonists and compulsive behaviour, the study also found that once dopamine agonists were either stopped or doses reduced, the gambling and hypersexuality also reduced.

-It is important to emphasise though that not everyone will experience unwanted behaviour.
-This is still relatively uncommon in Parkinson’s and you should continue taking your medication.
-As always, it is important to monitor any change of behaviour when medication is altered so that adjustments can be made if necessary.
+It is important to emphasise that not everyone will experience unwanted behaviour.
+This is still relatively uncommon in Parkinson’s and you should continue taking your medication as prescribed.
+As always, it is important to monitor any change in behaviour when medication is altered or prescribed, so that adjustments can be made if necessary.